ivanovdimitur00/Shakespeare-monkey/README.md

 * ### FUNCTIONALITIES
    * Modifiable parameters such as target message, population size and mutation chance;
-   * Crossover process using random pivot point;
+   * Crossover process using random pivot point method;
+   * Linear-based fitness calculation;
    * Memory-based mating pool, using a "lucky wheel" strategy to pick 2 parents;
    * Chance to mutate the genes of the offspring;
    * Monitoring the best individual (object) of the population;